grzegorz914/homebridge-melcloud-control/README.md

 ### AUTO Mode

-* The dead band between Heating and Cooling setpoint must be 2°C or greater.
+* Here we can only set target temperature and the rest is calculated internally:
   * If the room temperature `<` Heating Setpoint, the unit will be set to HEAT with a setpoint of 23°C.
   * In HEAT, if the room temperature `>` Heating Setpoint `+` 1°C, the unit will be set to FAN.
   * In FAN, if the room temperature `>` Cooling Setpoint, the unit will be set to COOL with a setpoint of 19°C.
   * In COOL, if the room temperature `<` Cooling Setpoint `-` 1°C, the unit will be set to FAN.